-A cat’s temperature should typically be between 99.5 and 102.5.
+A healthy cat’s temperature range should typically be between 99.5 and 102.5.
 Though it seems like a small range, Dr. Choczynski says it’s a pretty wide one that allows for some flexibility.

 “When they are up to 102.5, it could be because it’s warm outside or there’s a lot of excitement,” Dr. Choczynski says.
 “Once it’s at 103, that’s a true fever and cause for concern.”

 A temperature that’s too low may also be an indicator that something is up.
 Dr. Choczynski discussed all things cat temperature, including how to take it, what it means if it’s out of range and what to do about it.

 Because there’s such a wide range for a healthy cat temperature, Dr. Choczynski says it’s good to establish your kitty’s baseline.
 To do this, simply take it at the same time every day for a couple of days.
 After that, you only need to do it every once in a while or if something seems off.